Chart Color Schemes

 Reservoir's health metrics are close to national benchmarks.

 Common health conditions among its general population are somewhat typical but higher than the nation's average among older cohorts.
-Approximately 52% of Reservoir's total population (~28,606 people) has private health cover, slightly higher than the average SA2 area.
-The most common medical conditions in the area are mental health issues and arthritis, affecting 8.9 and 7.8% of residents respectively.
-About 69.6% of residents declare themselves completely clear of medical ailments, compared to 70.2% across Greater Melbourne.
-As of 15 June 20XX, 16.9% of Reservoir's residents are aged 65 and over (9,289 people), which is higher than the 15.2% in Greater Melbourne.
+Private health cover is at approximately 52% of the total population (~28,935 people), slightly lagging that of the average SA2 area.
+The most common medical conditions in the area are mental health issues and arthritis, impacting 8.9 and 7.8% of residents respectively.
+69.6% of residents declare themselves completely clear of medical ailments compared to 70.2% across Greater Melbourne.
+The area has 16.9% of residents aged 65 and over (9,395 people), which is higher than the 15.2% in Greater Melbourne.
 Health outcomes among seniors present some challenges requiring more attention than the broader population.

 Frequently Asked Questions - Health